 --thuốc kéo dài thời gian quan hệ

-Re: Research on Research
+Re: What Research Is - Features of Research

 A format for discussion of research and writing issues.

 Kate L. Turabian in A Manual for Writer of Research Papers, Theses, and Dissertations, 7th Edition, along with Nancy Jean Vhymeister in Quality Research Papers for Students of Religion and Theology, 2nd Edition, share insights about the meaning of research through the eyes of the researcher.
 They identify the following distinctive features of research:

 1. Research is specific to a particular problem (Turabian, 1.1.6: Vhymeister 2).

 2. Research answers questions about the problem (Turabian 1.1, 6, 7; Vhymeister 2).

 3. Research leads to knowledge and understanding about the problem (Turabian, 1.1.7; Vhymeister, 2).